-IEA’s Caroline D. Bradley Scholarship offers the only merit-based, need-blind high school scholarship to highly gifted students across the United States.
+IEA’s Caroline D. Bradley Scholarship offers one of the only merit-based, need-blind high school scholarship to highly gifted students across the United States.

 Scholars receive a four-year high school scholarship to an optimally matched high school program intended to meet their unique intellectual and personal needs, as well as receiving individualized support, educational advocacy, and a network of like-minded peers.